MC Lyte: 1999–2012: Collaborations and releases independently

 In May 2004, MC Lyte collaborated with Teena Marie and Medusa on the song "The Mackin' Game" from Teena Marie's album La Doña.
-In August he collaborated with Boyz II Men on their cover of "What You Won't Do for Love".
-That year Lyte was also nominated at the 4th edition of the BET Awards in the Best Female Hip Hop Artist category.
+In August, she collaborated with Boyz II Men on their cover of "What You Won't Do for Love".
+In 2004, Lyte was nominated at the 4th edition of the BET Awards in the Best Female Hip Hop Artist category.

-In 2005, she released two songs produced by Richard "Wolfie" Wolf called "Can I Get It Now" and "Don't Walk Away".
+In 2005, she released two songs produced by Richard "Wolfie" Wolf, called "Can I Get It Now" and "Don't Walk Away".
 MC Lyte's song "My Main Aim" was the title song of the basketball video game NBA Live 2005 by EA Sports.
-That year also collaborated with the Polish-born German producer DJ Tomekk on the track "Partyverlauf" from his album Numma Eyns.
+In 2005 she collaborated with the Polish-born German producer DJ Tomekk on the track "Partyverlauf" from his album Numma Eyns.

-In July 2006 MC Lyte releases "The Wonder Years" in collaboration with DJ Premier.
-In October of that year, Lyte was one of the artists honored at the 3th edition of the VH1 Hip Hop Honors, where she perform with Da Brat, Lil' Kim, Yo-Yo and Remy Ma.
-Lyte would be the first female solo rapper to achieve this recognition.
-During that time also performed on the "Ebony Black Family Reunion Tour" along with Doug E. Fresh, Slick Rick, and Whodini.
+In July 2006, MC Lyte released "The Wonder Years" in collaboration with DJ Premier.
+In October 2006, Lyte was one of the artists honored at the 3th edition of the VH1 Hip Hop Honors, where she performed with Da Brat, Lil' Kim, Yo-Yo and Remy Ma.
+Lyte was the first female solo rapper to achieve this recognition.
+In 2006, she performed on the "Ebony Black Family Reunion Tour" along with Doug E. Fresh, Slick Rick, and Whodini.